Pre-Apprenticeship Course for Refugee Women in London

 Empowering Women from Refugee Backgrounds

 The pre-apprenticeship course is designed to enhance the skills, confidence, and career prospects of women from refugee backgrounds in London.
 By participating, participants gained an in-depth understanding of apprenticeship programmes as a gateway to employment, covering the application process, job roles, and workplace expectations.
-The course also provides an introduction to UK working culture, offering invaluable connections with experienced professionals in the local labour market.
+The course also provided an introduction into UK working culture, offering invaluable connections with experienced professionals in the local labour market.

-We piloted a dedicated mailing list sharing apprenticeship opportunities with our Pre-Apprenticeship Course alumni.
-Participants were also able to join the general Jobs List, which Routes curates together with a refugee sector partner organisation.
+We also piloted a dedicated mailing list sharing apprenticeship opportunities with our Pre-Apprenticeship Course alumni, in addition to our general Jobs List, which Routes curates together with Happy Baby Community.

-As part of our ongoing learning and advocacy, we connected with refugee women beyond the course - both those who successfully secured apprenticeships, and those who faced significant barriers.
-This helped us to further understand the structural challenges contributing to refugee women’s unemployment, particularly in accessing apprenticeships.
+As part of our ongoing learning and advocacy, we connect with refugee women beyond the course - both those who successfully secured apprenticeships and those who faced significant barriers.
+This helps us to further understand the structural challenges contributing to refugee women’s underemployment, particularly in accessing apprenticeships.

-Relevant barriers to accessing apprenticeships include annual reviews of government funding rules on apprenticeships (creating uncertainty amongst potential candidates, as well as providers and employers), restrictions based on visa duration, and a general lack of accurate information on who is able to access apprenticeships (and who is not).
-As such, individual refugee women and support organisations face a complex task in navigating eligibility rules to determine whether apprenticeships are accessible to them.
+Relevant barriers to accessing apprenticeships include annual reviews of government funding rules on apprenticeships (creating uncertainty amongst potential candidates, as well as providers and employers), restrictions based on visa duration, and a general lack of accurate information on who is able to access apprenticeships.
+Individual refugee women and support organisations face a complex task in navigating eligibility rules to determine whether apprenticeships are accessible to them.

 We continue our work with partner organisations, including refugee support organisations, and stakeholders across the employment and adult skills sectors, to refer participants to relevant support and advocate for better employment outcomes and apprenticeship ecosystems.
 We’ve also built and grown our organisational network, and have been able to share our knowledge on apprenticeships and employment outcomes at relevant (online) conferences and meetings.